MicrosoftDocs/entra-docs/docs/identity-platform/claims-customization-powershell.md

 > [!NOTE]
 > This feature replaces and supersedes the [claims customization](saml-claims-customization.md) offered through the Microsoft Entra admin center.
 Customizing claims for an application using the Microsoft Graph/PowerShell method detailed in this document means that tokens issued for that application will ignore the configuration in the Microsoft Entra admin center.
-In this article, we walk through a few common scenarios that can help you understand how to use the [claims-mapping policy type](reference-claims-mapping-policy-type.md).
+In this how-to guide, we'll cover a few common scenarios that can help you understand how to use the [claims-mapping policy type](reference-claims-mapping-policy-type.md).

 ## Get started